Helen Bailey

 About me

-Sometimes life can feel desperately hard.
+Sometimes life feels desperately hard.
 The stresses and strains of the world, work, family and relationships can be unrelenting and deplete us of our energy and joy.
 Many of us battle on for a while, surviving the best way we know how, but this can be a lonely and confusing journey to walk alone.

-Talking therapies can help you find relief from the echo chamber of your inner thoughts and feelings - a bit like releasing an internal pressure valve.
+Talking therapies can help you find relief from the echo chamber of your inner thoughts and feelings - like releasing an internal pressure valve.
 You can gain clarity about how and why you think, feel and behave the way you do, and be empowered to choose different ways to make positive changes in your life and relationships.

 A bit about me...